 - Lemongrass.
 Use fresh lemongrass if possible, and only use the rounded 3-5 inches part of the stem.
 Make sure to chop your lemongrass into fine pieces before pounding to help speed up the paste-making.
 Use frozen lemongrass if fresh ones are not available to you.
 Read more about Lemongrass and how to use it in Thai cuisine.

 - Galangal.
 Use fresh or frozen galangal only for Thai curry paste recipes.
 Never use dried or powdered galangal.
 Also, never substitute ginger for galangal; they are two completely different ingredients with different flavors and fragrances.
-Most if not all Asian markets will have fresh or frozen galangal.
+Most, if not all, Asian markets will have fresh or frozen galangal.
 Read more about Galangal in Thai cooking here.

 - Kaffir lime zest.
-This is the one ingredient you may not be able to find fresh even at some well-stocked Asian markets.
+This is the one ingredient you may not be able to find fresh, even in some well-stocked Asian markets.
 If you cannot find fresh kaffir limes, try this as a substitute.
 Use one lime zest plus 3-4 Kaffir lime leaves.
 If you can find key limes, use 3-4 key limes instead of 1 medium-sized lime.
 Key limes have a fragrant profile that is very nice to use as a substitute for kaffir limes.
 Read more about Kaffir limes and leaves and substitute here.

 - Shallot.
 I don’t recommend substituting purple onions for making curry pastes.
 Shallots are typically available in most grocery stores.